The Vandals: Early years (1980–1984)

 In 1984 the band appeared in the film Suburbia by invitation of director Penelope Spheeris, who had also directed the influential The Decline of Western Civilization.
-They also played a benefit concert for the Cypress College Young Republicans, along with the Circle Jerks, the Dickies and D.I., an action which prompted derision from the traditionally leftist and anarchist punk community.
+They also played a benefit concert for the Cypress College Young Republicans, along with the Circle Jerks, the Dickies and D.I., an action which prompted derision from the predominantly leftist and anarchist punk community.
 It would not be the last time the band's actions would draw criticism, with their music generally maintaining an apolitical position.

 When Pfauter left the band in 1984, Eric VonArab (Love Canal) filled in on bass while the band was writing and rehearsing for their first album until Brent Turner was brought in to play bass on the recording of that album, When in Rome Do as the Vandals.
 By the time of its release in 1985 on National Trust Records Chalmer Lumary had joined as the band's full-time bassist.
 The album explored different musical styles and contained several songs that would become fan favorites.
 "Ladykiller" incorporated scratching and dance beats, while "Mohawk Town" explored a mixture of punk rock and country music.
 Personality clashes between members led to Stevo's departure from the band shortly thereafter.
 He was replaced by Dave Quackenbush of the band Falling Idols, who has remained the Vandals' vocalist.
 In 1987 the band appeared in another Penelope Spheeris film, Dudes.